hpcleuven/VscDocumentation/source/compute/terminal/openssh_jellyfissh_access.rst

 #.
 In the 'Host or IP' field, type in <vsc-loginnode>.
 In the 'Login
    name' field, type in your <vsc-account>.
-   In the screenshot below we have filled in the fields for a connection to the Genius cluster at KU Leuven as user vsc98765.
+   In the screenshot below we have filled in the fields for a connection to the Tier-2 clusters at KU Leuven as user vsc98765.

    .. figure:: openssh_jellyfissh_access/text_mode_access_using_openssh_or_jellyfissh_01.png